demiglace0505/mooc-java-server-spring/part1/readme.md

 # [Part 1 - Introduction to the operation of web apps and the basics of the Internet](https://web-palvelinohjelmointi-21.mooc.fi/osa-1)

-Objectives:
+> Key Takeaways:
+>

-- Familiar with the concepts of URI, DNS, HTTP and HTML
+> - Familiar with the concepts of URI, DNS, HTTP and HTML
-- Familiar with the main methods of HTTP protocol GET and POST
+> - Familiar with the main methods of HTTP protocol GET and POST
-- Understand what the client-server model means
+> - Understand what the client-server model means
-- Able to implement a simple server and browser in Java
+> - Able to implement a simple server and browser in Java
-- Create multiple web applications that respond to requests using the Spring API
+> - Create multiple web applications that respond to requests using the Spring API
+>

 ____